ThePowerOfSwift/TransL8/README.md

 Given the default `SLComposeServiceViewController` design and sharing being considered a fast, one-directional path, TransL8 will use the Share Extension as a means to be the fastest tranlation roundtrip: it first translates the input text, second it stores this pair to its internal clipboard history and lastly copies it to the clipboard.

 Took quite some consideration to streamline the flow this far but I think it's worth it.

+## Today Extension/Widget

+Given the API limitations I can hardly imagine any useful feature set for a TransL8 widget.
+It could serve as a fast entry point into the app (was originally forbidden but is commonly used nowadays), offer single line translations (not sure about wether it can accept keyboard input) or access to the clipboard history - not convincing.
+Then I though about camera or voice translation but even Shazam is deep linking into the main app to do so - API limitations fight back hard!
+I guess I'll drop it for now...

+## Document Provider Extension

+There could be some value in offering translations as texts to other apps - up to 100 translations are stored in the app history already.
+The effort would be:

+- implement the `Document Picker` is easy as this resembles the `HistoryViewController`

+- implement the `File Provider` to actually copy files around

+Let's see...

 # Contact